Getting to Siberut is not an easy task. There are just a few cargo ships to go there and the schedule is non-existent.

 The driest season goes from June to September, although this is a tropical island, so be prepared to get wet anyway.

-TIPS FOR HIKING THE MENTAWAI ISLANDS
+TIPS FOR TRAVELING TO THE MENTAWAI ISLANDS

 Booking a tour